 Duluth’s aviation hub is on the rise.
-Our international airport has daily flights on two major airlines with opportunities to build your HQ with easy access to the runway.
+Our international airport has daily flights on three major airlines with opportunities to build your HQ with easy access to the runway.
 We’re proud to be home to Cirrus Aircraft, developer of the world’s first personal jet with a parachute, and AAR Corp. who keeps their global customers in the air.
 Additionally, Monaco Air and area aviation partners contribute to this flourishing sector in Duluth and bring in new exciting opportunities.

 Duluth has the infrastructure, training programs, and the skilled workforce the aviation industry needs to succeed.

 It’s easy for tech companies be sustainable and successful in Duluth.
 With average high temps in the summer at 74 degrees Fahrenheit and average water temperature of 40 degrees Fahrenheit, keeping equipment cool is both easy on the environment and your bottom line.

 Duluth had more millionaires per capita in the U.S. during the late 1800’s and our historic architecture still boasts the ornate stone and plaster work of the gilded age.
 Surround yourself in 100-year old brick, massive timbers, and unique architecture in your next tech location.
 Duluth is home to some nationally recognized companies such as AimClear, Sansio, ARI, Saturn Systems, CW Technology and Citon Computer.